 Slipped disc in neck casefile...

-If it's the rib on the left side, then it may mimic a heart condition, with pain in the neck which radiates down the left arm.
+If it's the rib on the left side, then it may mimic a heart condition, with pain in the neck which radiates down that arm.

-What I always remind my patients is that before you get pneumonia, it all starts with a cold.
-Neglected and you will get bronchitis, then pleurisy and finally a good dose of pneumonia.
-Life threatening.
-An ounce of prevention when you are at the cold and flu stage makes good sense.
+What I always remind my patients is that before you get really ill, it all starts with a dripping nose.
+Neglect it and you will get bronchitis, then pleurisy and finally a good dose of pneumonia; now it's life threatening.
+An ounce of prevention when you are at the cold and flu stages makes good sense.

-An aside.
-You are a chiropractic patient.
+Here's an aside for your interest.
+You are a patient.
 Is there anything important that you would like your chiropractor to know?